ActualMandM/DivaDllMods/Source/HighRefreshRate/README.md

 # High Refresh Rate

-Code for a MM+ mod that allows the game to run at higher framerates, alongside replacing the game's frame limiter with a more precise one.
+Code for a Mega Mix+ mod that allows the game to run at higher framerates, alongside replacing the game's frame limiter with a more precise one.

 ## Special thanks